 Soil and Transplanting

-Add pumice and lava rocks to the soil to help increase extra drainage.
+Add natural pumice and lava rocks to the soil to help increase extra drainage.
 However, you can also use a commercial cactus soil mix.

 Learn more about making a Succulent potting mix